crossplane/upjet/docs/adding-support-for-observe-only.md

 ## Testing: Locally Running the Provider with Management Policies Enabled

-1. Create a fresh K8s cluster
+1. Create a fresh Kubernetes cluster.
-2. Apply CRDs
+2. Apply all of the provider's CRDs with `kubectl apply -f package/crds`.
-3. Run the provider with `--enable-management-policies`
+3. Run the provider with `--enable-management-policies`.

    You can update the `run` target in the Makefile as below